It’s October! In honor of the month of Halloween, we rounded up all our favorite pumpkin decorating ideas and created a giant list of…

 55. R2-D2– Or if you really want to go all out, try your hand at this impressive R2-D2 pumpkin!

-57. Pooh’s Hunny Pot– Here’s another simple idea- turn your pumpkin into Winnie the Pooh’s hunny pot.
+57. Pooh’s Hunny Pot– Here’s another one of our favorite pumpkin decorating ideas: Turn your pumpkin into Winnie the Pooh’s hunny pot.

 60. The Great Pumpkin– Charlie Brown and the Great Pumpkin is a Halloween classic.
 So why not create the Great Pumpkin?